Does Bumble Automatically Update Your Location?

 Automatic vs. Manual Settings

-First you’ll have to access the Settings menu and then find the geolocation option.
-If you uncheck it or disable it, moving from one city to another won’t prompt Bumble to update your location.
-However, for this to work you need to make sure that you turn the geolocation tracking feature off in the area you want to be seen in.
+First you’ll have to access your smartphone’s Settings menu and find your location option.
+If you disable the location option, then moving from one city to another won’t prompt Bumble to update your location.
+However, for this to work you need to make sure that you turn the location feature off in the area you want to be seen in.
 This should also change what type of profiles you see, and not only which users have seen you.

 Bumble has gained considerable popularity by shifting the balance of power between men and women.
 In regards to information sharing, the app really isn’t all that different from most other dating apps.
 Apart from the fact that it doesn’t run in the background if you’re not logged in and that it doesn’t always send out your location information, there’s not a lot to say.
 You can trick the app into staying set on a certain location if you disable the location tracking feature.